-To begin with, we will first run the sample application.
+To begin with, we will first run the sample application from the AWS console.
 Visit the Elastic Beanstalk site from the console and click on "Create Application".
-Configure an application named "
+Configure an application with the following settings

 Elastic Beanstalk will automatically create all of the infrastructure (e.g. EC2 instances, Load balancers, VPCs, subnets, security groups, etc.) to run your application.
 This is done using the Cloud Formation service of AWS.
 Observe the output of Cloud Formation as it scrolls across to see the kinds of resources that are automatically set up for you to run the application and pause to appreciate how fortunate we are not to have to do it manually.
 Wait until the process completes (~5 minutes).
 At the top of the log message output, you will get a message confirming completion of the launch:

-Doing so will cause the number of instances to fall below our minimum of 2.
-Wait several minutes, using the Refresh icon in the upper-right hand corner of the EC2 UI to update the status.
+De-select the "Instance state: running" filter shown above in order to see the terminated instance after it shuts down.
+Terminating the instance will cause the number of instances to fall below our minimum of 2.
+Wait several minutes and then, using the Refresh icon in the EC2 UI, update the status.
 Elastic Beanstalk will notice the missing instance and launch a replacement.
-Take a screenshot of the replacement VM being started.

 eb-hello" application.
-Then in "Actions", select "Delete application" to bring down the application, its environment, and all of its deployed resources.
+Then in "Actions", select "Terminate environment" to bring down the running environment and its deployed resources.

 As with most AWS services, Elastic Beanstalk can be accessed both via the web console and via a command-line interface.
-As we've already done a deployment via the web console, we'll deploy our application via the CLI.
-Ultimately, in CI/CD (Continuous Integration, Continuous Deployment) pipelines building and deployment would be done via automated scripts.
+As we've already done a deployment via the web console, we will now deploy our Guestbook application via the CLI.
+Ultimately, in CI/CD (Continuous Integration, Continuous Deployment) pipelines, building and deployment would be done via automated scripts.

 us-east-1 region to run in.